Sharon Maas

 Sharon Maas (born 1951) is a Guyanese-born novelist, who was educated in England, lived in India, and subsequently in Germany and in Sussex, United Kingdom.
-She is the author of The Sugar Planters Daughter.

 Biography

 Maas was born in Georgetown, Guyana.
 She came from a prominently political family of Dutch, Amerindian and Afro-Caribbean descent.
-Her mother was one of Guyana's earliest feminists, human rights activists and consumer advocates; her father was Press Secretary to the Marxist opposition leader and later President of Guyana, Dr Cheddi Jagan.
+Her mother was one of Guyana's earliest feminists, human rights activists and consumer advocates.

 She was educated in Guyana and England.
 After leaving school she worked as a trainee reporter with the Guyana Graphic in Georgetown, Guyana.
 She later wrote feature articles for the Sunday Chronicle as a staff journalist.

 In 1973 she travelled overland to India via England, Turkey, Iran, Afghanistan and Pakistan.
 After two years in India she moved to Germany, where she married a German.
-She lived in Germany for over 40 years and in 2018 moved to Ireland.
+As of 2016, she was working as a social worker in a German hospital. in 2018, after living in Germany for over 40 years, she moved to Ireland.